s-blomberg/FinalProjectStephenBlomberg/README.md

 ## Description

-This project will be using the Django framework to create a web app for a small business to track inventory and maintenance logs of items and equipment, as well as a weather API for the outdoor venue.
+This project will be using the Django framework to create a web app for a small business to track inventory and maintenance logs of items and equipment, as well as a weather API as they frequently operate outdoors.

 ## Getting Started